-Application Tip: OVW strongly encourages all applicants to begin the submission process at least 48 hours prior to the Grants.gov application deadline.
+Application Tip: OVW strongly encourages applicants to begin the submission process on Grants.gov at least 48 hours prior to the application deadline.
 Failure to do so may result in missing the application deadline and therefore not being considered for funding.